 Formula Milk for Babies: How Much Does Your Baby Need?

 Choosing whether to breastfeed or formula-feed is a major decision for any new parent.
-Unlike breastfeeding, when you opt for formula milk it can be confusing to try to work out just how much to give the baby every day.
+Formula milk for a newborn baby is often chosen when the supply of breast milk is restricted due to the low formation or busy livelihood of parents.
+Unlike breastfeeding, when you opt for formula milk, it can be confusing to try to work out just how much to give the baby every day.
 The answer lies in the baby’s age, weight and whether you’re feeding only formula or giving it as a supplement alongside breast milk or solids.
-Here are a few things to know before making up your mind on how much formula to give a baby.
+From answering your question, ‘Is formula milk good for babies?’ to making up your mind on how much formula to give a baby to catching up on their hunger cues to provide appropriate feed, this article has everything you should know!

 Feeding Cues of Babies

 However, it can be hard to spot feeding cues sometimes.
-They may naturally root when you offer them the bottle even though they are not hungry but instead just want to be held by you.
+They may naturally root when you offer them the bottle even though they are not hungry but just want to be held.

 How Much Formula Milk Does Your Child Need?